Book Appointment Now

 Is Bariatric Surgery in Mexico Safe?

 Yes, bariatric surgery in Mexico is safe when you choose accredited facilities.
 Top Mexican hospitals meet the same international standards as US facilities.
-They maintain infection rates below 0.1%.
-Complication rates run 0.13-0.22%, far below the US average of 4%.
+The key is verifying accreditation and surgeon credentials before you book.
+Quality varies widely between centers.

 What Accreditations Should You Look For?

-Look for these four key accreditations when choosing a facility:
+You should look for four key accreditations when choosing a facility:

 - JCI (Joint Commission International): The gold standard for global healthcare.
-It evaluates over 300 standards.
-These cover surgical safety, medication management, and infection control.
+It evaluates over 300 standards covering surgical safety, medication management, and infection control.

 - SRC (Surgical Review Corporation): Provides “Center of Excellence” status for bariatric surgery.
 It verifies specialized equipment and trained staff.

 - CSG (Consejo de Salubridad General): Mexico’s national hospital certification.
-It equals international accreditation standards.
+It aligns with international accreditation standards.

 - COFEPRIS: Mexico’s health safety regulator.
 All facilities must hold this license.
 It covers operating rooms and cleaning systems.